Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 View from our bed

 I’m so glad we purchased a school bus and converted it.
-It is our second home and the perfect means for traveling (now more so than ever before).
+It is our second home and the perfect means for traveling.
 Being able to explore such a beautiful country in your own little home is truly the best feeling.
-We are already planning another big road trip for next summer (hopefully all the way to Alaska) and some smaller ones before that.
-I think our bus is the perfect size, but if you ask my husband, he wishes it was a little smaller.
+We would love to take our skoolie on the biggest adventure yet, all the way to Alaska, but having a kid in school now makes it hard.
+Personally I think our bus is the perfect size, but if you ask my husband, he wishes it was a little smaller.
 In all fairness, I’ve never driven our bus, so the bigger the better, as far as I’m concerned.

 Driving our yellow school bus in Mount Rainier, Washington that was converted into a vacation home on wheels, known as a skoolie.